 Like the off-duty long weekend, work trips often entail only a few days away.
 However, we’d direct you to something with a more appropriate shape (i.e. straight, rigid lines) to best accommodate both your formalwear and tech.
 Furthermore, a set of wheels will be most welcome if you’re having to dash straight from arrivals to the conference room as it’ll (literally) bear the burden, unlike an across-the-shoulder bag, and will also allow your suit jacket and shirt to remain crease-free.

 For something that’s minimal fuss and pared-down, consider Away’s carry-on, which, rather helpfully, expands an extra 6cm, if required.
 If you’d prefer a retro-but-refined feel, a lemon-toned design by Arlo Skye might pique your interest.
-And for an all-round classic (subtle, hard shell, made from recycled materials, 360-degree spinner wheels), perhaps Horizn Studios’s H5 will fit the bill.
-The latter two options come with ejectable smartphone chargers.
+And for an all-round contemporary classic (discreet in looks; hard shell; built with durability as the priority, yet light when carting around; 360-degree Japanese wheels; incredibly smooth locking system), perhaps Eastpak’s Resist’r will fit the bill.

 Away The Bigger Carry-On Flex